 Ever wondered where the world’s largest battery is?
 Well, Australia is home to the biggest lithium-ion battery in the world.
-Tesla has built a 100-megawatt storage system that is able to supply 129 megawatt-hours of electricity – sufficient to power about 30,000 houses.
+Tesla has built a 100-megawatt storage system that can supply 129 megawatt-hours of electricity – sufficient to power about 30,000 houses.

 Battery storage could also be a good emergency backup in times of unexpected natural disasters, like the tornadoes in South Australia that ruined power lines and caused grid malfunctions.
-This Mega Battery comprises of several scalable Tesla Powerpacks.
-Also, inside these powerpacks are small battery pods.
+This Mega Battery comprises several scalable Tesla Powerpacks.
+Also, inside these power packs are small battery pods.